Restrict an Adult's iPhone with Supervised Mode

 Once supervised mode is enabled on your (or the adult's) iPhone or iPad, you can use the Tech Lockdown Apple Config Generator to customize and add the config files to your supervised device.

-This config generator was specifically designed for adults with a few key self-control features built-in (more on this later).
+This config generator was specifically designed for adults with a few key self-control features built in (more on this later).

 Website Restrictions

 Navigate to the Web section of the Apple Config Generator to specify web content filtering preferences.
-This will lock-on and customize the built-in filter Apple provides (similar to the one you can access in Screen Time settings).
+This will lock on and customize the built-in filter Apple provides (similar to the one you can access in Screen Time settings).

 Toggle on Enable Automatic Adult Content Filter to automatically block most adult websites:

 When this option is selected, the Safari app will disable the option to start a private browser window.
 If you find that a website is wrongly blocked, you can add exceptions to the adult content filter.
-Web content filtering work on most major browsers on an iPhone.
+Web content filtering works on most major browsers on an iPhone.

 Then, you can add your own list of URLs to block.
 You can specify a website blocklist that includes full page URLs.
 This lets you precisely target what you want to block, allowing you to access some pages on a website but not others.

-If you are have the adult website filter enabled, you do not need to specify adult websites in your website blocklist.
+If you have the adult website filter enabled, you do not need to specify adult websites in your website blocklist.
 Use this list for additional URLs that aren't classified as adult content.

 App Restrictions